-- Must submit their will to that of God or a Higher Power.
+- Must submit their will to God or a Higher Power.

-- Will never be able to drink any alcohol for the rest of their lives.
+- Will never be able to drink for the rest of their lives.

-- Must be constantly be on guard against “slips.”
+- Must be always be on guard against “slips.”

-A.A. meetings have a one-year success rate of only about five percent.
+AA has a one-year success rate of only about five percent.
 In other words, about one of every 20 members.
-That’s such a low success rate that if it were a new treatment, the FDA would never approve its use!
+That’s such a very low success rate.
+If it were a new med, the FDA would never approve it.

-It appears that certain parts of the 12-step program actually inhibit achieving sobriety for most members.
+It appears that certain parts of the 12-step program actually reduce sobriety for most members.
 One example would be that of loss of control.
-In fact, believing in this theory reduces sobriety!
+In fact, believing in this theory reduces success.

 Resources: Alcoholism is a Behavioral Pattern

-Fingarette, H. Heavy Drinking: The Myth of Alcoholism as a Disease.
-Berkeley: U. California Press, 1988.
+- Fingarette, H. Heavy Drinking.
+The Myth of Alcoholism as a Disease.

 - FitzGerald, K. Alcoholism is a Disease.
 In: Cozic, C., and Swisher, K. (Eds.).
 Chemical Dependency.
 Pp. 96-100.